KTsaneff/NumberMystery/README.md

 # NumberMystery
 This is a simple console game built for edicational purposes.
-The project is originally created by SofUni
+The project is originally created by SofUni.